Starter – use this handy chart to help you keep track of your feeding times.

 - On the second feed of day three, add one tablespoon of flour and another of water, mix together, cover with the damp tea towel and leave for another 12 hours.

-- Once your starter is bubbly, stir the starter and then measure 50g of the starter into a large mixing bowl.
+- Once your starter is bubbly, stir it and measure 50g of the starter into a large mixing bowl.

-- Add 100g flour and 150ml water, stir to make a paste, cover with the damp tea towel and leave in a warm place for 4-12 hours until bubbles appear.
+- Invert a larger mixing bowl over the dough bowl and leave in a warm place for 4-12 hours until bubbles appear.
 When bubbly, your ferment is ready to use (you can either dispose of any unused starter after bread making or keep and feed it regularly until your next baking session).

 - Rub some oil around the inside of a 1kg/2lb bread tin.

-- Shape the dough and put it into the prepared bread tin.
+- Transfer the dough to the bread tin.

-- Turn the bread out onto a wire rack and leave to cool.
+- Transfer the bread to a wire rack and leave to cool.

 Click this link to find a handy Sourdough Starter Chart which when printed has space for you to enter the day and time that you feed your starter with flour and water and to help monitor progress.